Apply the Preservation Process Successfully

 Develop Special Events Policies

-Historic properties are often used for special events (e.g., exhibitions, exceptions, parties, demonstrations, etc.).
+Historic properties are often used for special events (e.g., exhibitions, receptions, parties, demonstrations, etc.).
 These activities increase the wear and tear on a property and can damage an historic resource.
 Temporary protection of the architectural fabric and landscapes when equipment is moved in and out, and when the space is being used, should be provided.
-The following actions are recommended to minimize the effects of special events on the historic property:

 Update Individual Preservation Management Plans